 A rootsier album, Spoken For, followed in 2002 and also performed well on the charts; it also earned the band three more Dove Awards.
 In 2003, veteran Christian rocker Barry Graul of Whitecross joined the band as a second guitarist.
 MercyMe's third album Undone followed one year later, and again earned the group commercial and chart success; in addition to further action on the Christian and album charts, MercyMe singles "Here with Me" and "Homesick" earned play on adult contemporary radio, marking a new frontier for the band.
 The Christmas Sessions appeared in the fall of 2005, and the band's fourth album Coming Up to Breathe arrived in April 2006.
 With a sharper sound less indebted to soft rock, it earned raves from critics and still charted at number 13 on Billboard's album charts.
 The church-focused All That Is Within Me appeared in 2007, and also broke into the Top 20 of the album charts.

 The best-of 10 followed in 2009, and MercyMe recorded a concept album titled The Generous Mr. Lovewell for their sixth studio LP.
 It earned critical respect and commercial success, including a debut at number three on the overall album charts and three number one singles on the Christian chart ("All of Creation," "Beautiful," and "Move").
 In 2012, The Hurt & the Healer followed, peaking at number seven on the charts and earning more critical acclaim.
 Eighth proper album Welcome to the New was released in April 2014, with a rootsier but danceable sound.
-A Christmas album, MercyMe, It's Christmas, arrived in time for 2015 holiday season. ~ Ashleigh Kittle
+A Christmas album, MercyMe, It's Christmas, arrived in time for the 2015 holiday season.
+A new MercyMe anthology arrived in 2016 called The Platinum Collection, which celebrated the band's career. ~ Ashleigh Kittle